webmechanicx/awesome-appstore-button/README.md

-# awesome-appstore-button
+# Awesome Appstore Button
-Awesome Appstore Buttons
+Ready to use Awesome Appstore Buttons for Bootstrap and other Site
 ## Available Buttons
 [See Demo](https://webmechanicx.github.io/awesome-appstore-button/)